List of Forms under Companies Act, 2013

 5. What are the consequences of incorrect information in forms?

-Providing false or incorrect information can lead to penalties, legal actions, and disqualification of directors under Section 448 of the Act.
+Providing false or incorrect information can lead to penalties, legal actions, and the disqualification of directors under Section 448 of the Act.